minhpham1810/SpotOn/README.md

-# SpotOn - AI Music Companion 🎵

-## Why SpotOn?
+## 🎯 Why SpotOn?

-Finding new music is easy. *Finding music that resonates with you*—your mood, your vibe, your story—isn't.
+In today’s streaming era, finding music is easy.
+But finding music that truly **connects**—to your mood, your moment, your story—is a whole different challenge.
-**SpotOn** tackles this real-world challenge by blending AI intelligence with Spotify’s massive music catalog, offering a smarter, more personal way to discover, explore, and save songs.

-Whether you're a casual listener, a playlist perfectionist, or a curious music nerd, SpotOn gives you more than just track info—it helps you understand the song behind the sound.
+**SpotOn** solves that.
+It blends powerful **AI** with Spotify’s vast catalog to give you not just recommendations, but **relevant, emotionally resonant discoveries.** Whether you're exploring genres, curating a perfect playlist, or just chasing a vibe, SpotOn helps you go deeper into music that *gets you*.

+No more endless skipping.
+No more generic suggestions.
+Just music that feels *SpotOn*.

 ## Features
+- 📲 **Login with your Spoify Account** - Use your own Spotify account for **personalized search experience** and **album saving**
 - 🔍 **Search Songs** – Enter a song name in the search bar and fetch results from Spotify.
 - 📄 **Song Details Page** – Click on a song to view its details, including:
   - Song name